Aircloak/aircloak/cloak/docs/diffix.md

                                      (buckets)
 ```

-If the SQL query requests an aggregate (for instance `SELECT age, count(*) FROM table GROUP BY age`), then each row returned in the answer is refered to as a *bucket* in this document.
+If the SQL query requests an aggregate (for instance `SELECT age, count(*) FROM table GROUP BY age`), then each row returned in the answer is referred to as a *bucket* in this document.
 In this example, each tuple `(age, count)` would be a separate bucket.

 ## Main Pipeline